vekatze/neut/book/src/getting-started.md

 # Tutorial

-Neut is a functional programming language with static memory management.
+Neut is a (1) _module-based_ (2) _functional_ programming language with (3) _static_ memory management.
+This chapter is a quick introduction to this language.

-In this chapter, we'll first see its aspect as a functional programming language.
-By reading the section, you'll be able to write and publish your programs.

-We'll then see static memory management in Neut.
-The section will show you how to write performant programs.

-During exploration, I'll also show you how to use the language reference in this book.

-Let's go ahead.
+In [Hello External World](./tutorial.md), we will see Neut's _"module-based"_ aspect.
+We will see how to use modules in Neut.
+You'll know how to create, build, execute, and release your modules.

+In [Programming in Neut](./programming-basics.md), we will see Neut's _"functional"_ aspect.
+We'll see how to write code in Neut.

+In [Static Memory Management](./resource-management.md), we will see Neut's _"static"_ aspect.
+We will see how to handle memory operations in Neut.
+We'll also see Neut's technique to optimize memory allocation.